AlekEagle/cumulonimbus-docs/src/reference/structures/errors.md

 ## InvalidSession

-Returned when your token is invalid or your session has expired for that token.
-Either way the solution is to generate a new token.
+Returned when your token is invalid (401 Unauthorized) or when you are attempting to interact with a session that doesn't exist (404 Not Found).

 ```ts
 class InvalidSession implements Error {